 Supporting my blog.

-As my SMP draws to an end I’m after a new job and my blog is something I love doing.
-I would never expect anyone to pay to read my blog so it will always be free but by having this donation button gives you an option of paying £1.50 to support the running of my blog and helping me stay on maternity leave for longer with River and hopefully one day with this becoming my main job.
+I would never expect anyone to pay to read my blog so it will always be free but having this donation button gives you the option of paying £1.50 to support the running of my blog.
 Please do not feel the need you have to, it is just there in case.
 Hannah x